Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

 \subsection{Local explanations}

 Given an input image $x$, a \emph{local explanation} aims at justifying why the model $f$ gives its specific prediction $y=f(x)$.
-In particular, we distinguish three types of approaches: saliency methods which determine regions of image $x$ influencing the most the decision (\autoref{sec:4:local:saliency}), local approximations which approach the behavior of the black-box model $f$ locally around the instance $x$ (\autoref{sec:4:local:approximation}) and counterfactual analysis which aims to find the cause in $x$ that made the model predict $f(x)$ (\autoref{sec:4:local:counterfactual}).
+In particular, we distinguish two types of approaches: post-hoc saliency methods which determine regions of image $x$ influencing the most the decision (\autoref{sec:4:local:saliency}) and counterfactual analysis which aims to find the cause in $x$ that made the model predict $f(x)$ (\autoref{sec:4:local:counterfactual}).